A user token is a signed JWT token that contains:

 Kong Mesh creates an admin user token on the first start of the control plane.

-The admin user token is a user token issued for user mesh-system:admin
+The admin user token is a user token issued for users in the mesh-system:admin group.

 This group is authorized by default to execute all administrative operations.